 3. Does her father believe her story?

 No, her father does not believe the story a bit.
-When Geoff tells her father that she had met with Danny Casey.
+When Geoff tells her father that she had met Danny Casey.
 He completely ignores it and takes it to be another wild story.
 He starts talking about the other great footballer of United.

 4. How does Sophie include her brother Geoff in the fantasy of her future?